 By regular Safeguarding training, members of staff are made aware of the threshold for reporting any instances of bullying to external agencies but are expected to refer to the DSL in the first instance.
-From September 2023 we will again look to give the pupils a chance to steer the school's response to these issues.
 It will also continue to be a key focus of our PSHE/Pathways programme and the continued development of our various mentoring schemes.